Manage Ruby dependencies with Dependabot

 Ask Dependabot to bump dependencies

-By default Dependabot will bump dependencies once a day, but you can ask it to bump manually:
+By default Dependabot will bump dependencies at the frequency specified in the configuration file, but you can ask it to bump manually:

 Audit Dependabot PRs

 We have the govuk-dependencies app to monitor outstanding Dependabot PRs on govuk repos.

 There are 2 safeguards to prevent unauthorised code changes.
 Firstly, Dependabot can only update the repositories that we explicitly allow on GitHub.
 This prevents code changes to other repos.
 Secondly, we’ve set up branch protection for all repos with the

 govuk label.
 This prevents Dependabot from writing directly to main.